 What else do I know?

 To measure innovation and assess the state of the art over time, I turned to recent news about robotics as well as prior art research.
-While not perfect, prior art does help lay out the state of R&D, at least in a non-military level and it provides some level of trending not easily obtained elsewhere.
+While not perfect, prior art does help lay out the state of R&D, at least at a non-military level and it provides some level of trending not easily obtained elsewhere.

 Interestingly, Robosaurus was patented back in 1991 as US5052680 Trailerable robot for crushing vehicles.
-To my knowledge, there’s only one of these robots in North America and no competition.
+To my knowledge, there are only one of these robots in North America and no competition.
 In summary, very entertaining (substitute in “scary” if you prefer) but the market doesn’t appear to be able to support very many of these beasts.
 And there is little or no newer interesting IP being filed around the concept.

 While this wasn’t deep research or analysis, I find the number to be incredibly low.